twknab/gear_list_MEVN/README.md

   - ✅ Via Gear Item Attach Icon
   - 👹 Via Gear List View
 - ✅ View a Gear List and All Items
-  - (_where I am now - task above depends upon this first_)
-- Mark items as completed/incomplete
+  ✅ Mark items as completed/incomplete
   - _IN PROGRESS_
   - TODO: server/src/controllers/gear-item-controller.js SEE TODO
 - Edit Gear Item (Name, Description, Weight)
 - Edit Gear List (Name, Attributes)
-- ✅ Delete a Gear Item
+- 👹 Delete a Gear Item
+  - _TODO_: FIX BUG WHERE DELETING ITEM DOES NOT DLETE FROM LIST
     // TODO: Make sure that deletion cascades!!
 - ✅ Confirmation on Gear Item Deletion
 - Delete a Gear List (but not any Items within)
 - Confirmation on Gear List Deletion